 That begs the question, are these people aware of the effect cutting their use of energy will have?
 For that matter, are you aware of the effect cutting available energy will have on your life?
-And are you aware, we are all share the guilt of allowing the price of energy to escalate?
+And are you aware, we share the guilt of allowing the price of energy to escalate, by remaining silent?
 I’ll be attempting to answer those questions.

 Paramount to any discussion is a sharing of common meaning for concepts.
-Common meaning is fundamental for understanding the ideas that another person holds.
-This essay, while not not the definitive, final word on energy transformations, will try to show you how an affluent society is driven by access to affordable energy and the machines that do so.
+A common meaning is fundamental for understanding the ideas that another person holds.
+This essay, while not the definitive, final word on energy transformations, will try to show how an affluent society is driven by access to affordable energy and the machines that do so.
 I’ll try avoiding numbers for there is more than enough data in “Power Hungry” and many other fine books on energy.
-I’m aiming to hold the attention of people who consider themselves scientifically-limited by sticking to what I think are somewhat self-evident, understandable ideas as much as possible.
+I’m aiming to hold the attention of people who consider themselves scientifically limited by sticking to what I think are somewhat self-evident and understandable ideas as much as possible.

-Like a discussion on economics, those thing we understand poorly make our eyes glaze over and, when ineptly presented, freeze the brain.
+Like a discussion on economics, those things we understand poorly make our eyes glaze over and, when ineptly presented, freeze the brain.
 Yet just as our economic well-being means the difference between life and death, our energy supply governs our economy and hence, means even more to human well-being.
-There is little that has a more drastic an effect on life.
+There is little that has a more drastic affect on life.

 Much of what I write is from memory, remembered from reading Richard Feynman, Petr Beckmann, Howard Hayden and many others.
 And a special mention must include Vaclav Smil, one of the most prolific energy writers in print.
 Broadly speaking, this essay is about power, the story of heat engines, society’s energy-harvesting, primary machines and how work is performed.